 You don't even realize that you're staying on a high mountain for both hotels have a relaxing and safe embrace.

 That said, rooms are usually smaller than their counterparts on the flat ground but quite serviceable.
 Don’t forget how the building materials were hauled up.
 The two hotels both enjoy a great location, approximately an hour’s walking distance from different cable stations.
-Rooms are generally cozy, quiet and clean.
+Rooms are generally cozy, quiet, and clean.
 Book those with a breathtaking view to maximize your stay.
-Heater and fluffy beds are available to give guests a well-deserved rest after a long climb and before another climb in the next morning.
+Heater and fluffy beds are available to give guests a well-deserved rest after a long climb and before another climb the next morning.
 For recycling concerns, they offer shower gel and shampoo but no slippers and toothbrushes, so bring your own.

 Queen Room of Xihai Hotel

 Queen Room of Beihai Hotel

 Due to the limited number of foreign visitors, English is not popular among the staff and many western visitors find it difficult to find well-pointed help.
 That’s why I strongly recommend using a private tour service - you've always got covered.
 Food is excellently cooked, with pricing set a bit higher and not much option for western cuisine, but the coffee is not bad.

 It’d be out of the question to find a café or a restaurant outside the hotel.
 Feed yourself fully and pack snacks before venturing out again, or you have to starve for a few hours when you can finally reach a property’s dining hall.
 Vendors sell water and energy drinks every few stops but as always, the price is much dearer.

 Lastly, what you should expect is remaining reasonable expectations.
 I guess “You get what you pay” holds true for me in Mt.
 Huangshan anyway.

 Despite the fact that room rates in Mt.
-Huangshan are comparatively high, one or two overnight stays seems quite rewarding.
+Huangshan are comparatively high, one or two overnight stays seem quite rewarding.
 You don’t see that magnificent view every day, after all.
-Get your China to visit tailored at and let our insider expertise help maximize your stay in Huangshan.
+Get your China visit tailored at and let our insider expertise help maximize your stay in Huangshan.